configcat/docs/website/docs/sdk-reference/php.md

 ```

 ## `getAllKeys()`
-You can query the keys from your configuration in the SDK with the `getAllKeys()` method.
+You can query the keys of each feature flag and setting with the `getAllKeys()` method.

 ```php
 $client = new \ConfigCat\ConfigCatClient("#YOUR-SDK-KEY#");